DataDog/integrations-core/vsphere/README.md

 ## Troubleshooting

 - [Can I limit the number of VMs that are pulled in via the VMWare integration?][10]
+- [My vSpehre VMs are duplicated in the Infrastructure List view][13]

 ## Further Reading